Undergraduate Teaching 2024-25

 • Appreciation of significance of project.

-• Competence in planning attack on problems.
+• Competence in planning attack on problems and managing risk.

 • Initiative and generation of ideas.